HMS Enterprise (H88): Role

 Enterprise and Echo are designed to conduct survey operations in support of submarines or amphibious operations.
 She can provide almost real-time tailored environmental information, and also has a secondary role as a mine countermeasure tasking authority platform, for which she is capable of embarking a dedicated mine counter measures command team.

 Construction

 Built by Appledore Shipbuilders under the prime contractor Vosper Thornycroft, Enterprise was launched on 27 April 2002, officially named by the ship's sponsor, Lady Sally Forbes, at her naming ceremony on 2 May 2002, and commissioned on 18 October 2003.
 She is designed and built to Lloyd's Naval Ship Rules.

-Manning
+Crewing

 Enterprise's crew consists of 72 personnel, with 48 on board at any one time, working a cycle of 70 days on, 30 days off.
 The ship can accommodate 81 personnel if necessary.
-The ship is operationally available 330 days a year.
+The ship was operationally available 330 days a year.
 In support of this high availability, all accommodation and recreational facilities are designed for an unusual (in a warship) degree of comfort.
 All personnel share double cabins with private facilities, except the captain and executive officer who both have single cabins.